ones1kk/assertions/README.md

     .allMatch(str -> str.length() > 0)
     // Write description again.
     .as("The size of given 'list' should be larger than 'expected'.")
-    // The size of given 'list' should be larger than the size of given 'expected'.
+    // The size of given 'list' should be larger than the size of given the size of 'expected'.
     .isLargerThan(expected);
 ```